2KAbhishek/tmux2k/README.md

 - `@tmux2k-window-list-format`: Sets the format for the window list.
 Default: `'#I:#W'`
 - `@tmux2k-window-list-compact`: Enables or disables compact mode for the window list.
 Default: `false`

+#### 🪆 Add New Plugins

+To add a new plugin:

+- Copy `plugin/custom.sh` and rename it to match your plugin name.
+- Update the new plugin script to `echo` the expected output.
+- Add color declaration for your plugin name into the `plugin_colors` array in `main.sh`

+> The plugin name and script file name must match e.g: plugin named `foo` should have a file called `scripts/foo.sh`

 #### Gemeral Plugin Configs

 ```bash